alanjones2/Alan-Jones-article-code/pyscript/draft.md

         <py-env>
             - matplotlib
             - pandas
+            - js
         </py-env>
     </head>

 The next thing to look at is the HTML code for the web page.
 The first section is basically a header for the page.
 We utilize the _Jumbotron_ container from Bootstrap.
 This gives us a pleasing box with a grey background and some introductory text in the classic Bootstrap style.

     <div class="jumbotron">
         <h1>Weather Data</h1>